Get Involved

 Workforce Readiness in the Program Area

-The IBR Program recognizes that a skilled and diverse workforce that is ready to meet the challenges of the future is critical to the Program's success.
-To identify strategies to improve workforce readiness and empower participation by business owners, a workforce study was commissioned by the IBR Program.
-This study is a key step in understanding the gaps in the region’s current workforce and provides recommendations for how to bridge them.
+The IBR program recognizes that a locally trained and skilled workforce that is ready to meet the challenges of the future is critical to the program's success.
+To identify strategies to improve workforce readiness and empower participation by business owners and workers from all communities, a workforce study was commissioned by the IBR program.
+This study was a key step in understanding the gaps in the region’s current workforce and supported the program by providing recommendations for how to bridge them.

-The study revealed significant growth in the number of construction workers added over the past several years, but a shortage of women and people of color.
-This identified deficiencies in how the region will meet broader goals in the Portland metro area for workforce utilization in upcoming infrastructure projects.
-The study offers recommendations for IBR's role to support identification of actionable strategies within IBR's scope.
+The study revealed significant growth in the number of construction workers added over the past several years, but gaps still exist.
+These gaps expose a deficiency in how the region will meet broader goals in the Portland metro area for workforce utilization in upcoming infrastructure projects.
+The study offers recommendations for IBR's role in fostering opportunity and access, and current discussions internally and with program partners aim to identify actionable strategies within IBR's scope.
+The program is committed to being intentional in how it pursues impactful measures to enhance economic development through support the development of a robust regional workforce.

 View the results of the study: Workforce Market Study ReportWorkforce Market Study Summary